 Jayne Crosby Giles, Broadreach Family and Community Services

-Jayne Crosby Giles is currently serving as Interim Executive Director for Broadreach Family and Community Services.
+Jayne Crosby Giles currently serves as Development Director for Broadreach Family and Community Services.
 Prior to this, Jayne serves was the CEO of Mainestream Finance, the Community Development Finance Institution of Penquis Community Action Program, and was former Vice President of Commercial Banking at Machias Savings Bank, as well as a Vice President & Market Manager at Camden National Bank, and a Senior Vice President at Key Bank.
 Jayne also served for four years as a State Representative for House District #43 and served on the Appropriations and Financial Affairs Committees.

 Steven Johndro, Western Maine Community Action

 Steven Johndro is the executive director at Western Maine Community Action.
 Previously, he was the Executive Director of Healthy Androscoggin, a Local Healthy Maine Partnership, bringing many years of public health and community coalition experience to Androscoggin County.
 Earlier, Steven served as Program Director for the Healthy Maine Partnership of Greater Waterville.
 In this role, he managed the physical activity, nutrition, tobacco, and chronic disease activities for the 11 towns in Northern Kennebec County.
 Steven holds Masters Degrees in Public Health, Health Administration and Geriatric Health from A.T.
 Still University at the Kirksville School of Osteopathic Medicine.
 He is a graduate of the University of Maine at Farmington with a Bachelors of Science degree in Community Health Education.
 In addition, he is certified as a Community Health Education Specialist (CHES).